Residence permit for adopted child

 - If you have adopted the child under the Hague Adoption Convention, you have obtained a Statement of Approval from the Central Authority for International Children’s Issues (Ca IKA) of the Ministry of J&V.

 - If you have not adopted the child under the Convention, you have obtained ‘registered permission in principle’ from the Central Authority for International Children’s Issues of the Ministry of J&V. This is a statement that the Minister for Migration gives you permission to adopt your foreign adopted child into your family.
-The child’s personal details are listed in the document as well.
+The child’s personal details are listed in the document.

 - Your adopted child does not have a life threatening contagious or long-term physical or mental disease.
-This is evident from a medical statement from the child’s country of origin.
+This is stated in a medical statement from the child’s country of origin.

 - The biological parents have given up the foreign child for adoption.
 This has been arranged in the correct manner.